|

 The photographs in this gallery were

-pinhole camera and for others I used handmade cylindrical and box-like pinhole cameras.
+pinhole camera and a collection of handmade, cylindrical, and box-like pinhole cameras.
 The

-are presented here as scanned paper negatives, contact print positives,
+presented here were made from scanned paper negatives, contact print positives,

 and scanned black and white 6x9cm negatives.